Ernyoke/certified-aws-solutions-architect-professional/04-compute/ec2.md

 - Best practice is to launch all of the instances at the same time which will be part of the placement group.
 This ensures that AWS allocates capacity in the same location
 - Cluster placement groups are located in the same AZ, when the first instance is launched, the AZ is locked
 - Ideally the instances in a cluster placement group are located on the same rack, often on the same EC2 host
-- All instances have fast bandwidth between each other (max 10 Gbps)
+- All instances have fast bandwidth between each other (max 10Gbps vs 5Gbps which can be achieved normally)
 - They offer the lowest latency possible and max PPS possible in AWS
+- To achieve these levels of performance we need to use instances with high performant networking: instances with more bandwidth and with Enhanced Networking
-- Cluster placement group should be used for highest performance.
+- Cluster placement groups should be used for highest performance.
 They offer no HA and very little resilience
 - Considerations for cluster placement groups:
     - We can not span AZs, the AZ is locked when the first instance is launching
     - We can span VPC peers, but this will impact performance negatively
-    - Cluster placement groups are not supported for every instance
+    - Cluster placement groups are not supported for every instance type
-    - Recommended: use the same type of instances and launch them at the same time
+    - *Recommended*: use the same type of instances and launch them at the same time
-    - They offer 10 Gbps for single stream performance
+    - Cluster placement groups offer 10 Gbps for single stream performance

 ### Spread Placement Groups